Javascript library

 const account = await blockchain.registerAccount(authDescriptor, user);

-themselves.
-In those cases we can simply pass user.authDescriptor
+Usually, the current user creates the account.
+In those cases, we can simply pass user.authDescriptor

 const account = await blockchain.registerAccount(user.authDescriptor, user);